What is a Rule 10b5-1 trading plan?

-A Rule 10b5-1 plan is a prearranged trading plan under SEC Rule 10b5-1 that provides a defense against charges of insider trading if you later trade stock while you know confidential, important information about your company.
-A Rule 10b5-1 trading plan is a program for the periodic purchase and/or sale of your stock that meets the requirements of this SEC rule.
+A Rule 10b5-1 trading plan is a prearranged plan for selling and/or buying company stock under SEC Rule 10b5-1 that provides an affirmative defense against charges of insider trading if you later trade stock while you know confidential, important information about your company that is not available to the investing public.
+A 10b5-1 plan provides for the periodic purchase and/or sale of your stock in a way that meets the requirements of the SEC rule.
 When properly created, these plans provide company insiders (usually executives but also any person who has stock or options) with a way to diversify their interest in company stock and, hopefully, manage the media and market reaction to executive stock sales.

 Many companies now either require or strongly encourage their executives and directors to set up Rule 10b5-1 plans for trading company stock.
 Your company may even let you sell shares through these plans during regularly scheduled quarterly blackout periods.